 Check out Clearstem Skincare’s CELLRENEW Collagen Infusion Serum if you want hyaluronic acid and collagen benefits.

 Reddit Users Experiences With Hyaluronic Acid For Acne

-If your skincare product is comedogenic and you’re still experiencing breakouts, you might be using hyaluronic acid incorrectly.
-When applied correctly, hyaluronic acid can help your skin retain its natural moisture, smooth fine lines and scars while giving your complexion a plumped, dewy glow.
+If your skincare product is comedogenic and you’re still experiencing breakouts, you might be misusing hyaluronic acid.
+When applied correctly, hyaluronic acid can help your skin retain its natural moisture and smooth fine lines and scars while giving your complexion a plumped, dewy glow.

 Yes, it is possible, although unlikely, to overuse hyaluronic acid.
 As long as you follow the dosage outlined on the bottle, you should not have to worry about overusing hyaluronic acid.
 If you do overuse hyaluronic acid, you may notice red swelling in your skin.

 Hyaluronic acid can be used in the morning or at night with no issues.